 To make a long story short, I ended up actually losing money on my first wholesale order.
 Sure, I was able to get almost all of the capital back, but overall it was a massive failure.

 If you know me, then you know that I’m a “glass half full” kind of guy, and I was able to turn this epic failure into a learning experience.
 I thought I’d share with you the 6 biggest mistakes I made in my first wholesale order (and the last mistake was the biggest) so that you can set yourself up for successful future wholesale orders.

 When ordering products from wholesalers, the items you buy usually come in cases, so buying only one of an item is usually not a possibility.
 I knew I was going to need to buy multiples, but I must have had my head in the clouds because I bought way too many items.
 I honestly should have known better.

 Any time you try something new, it’s usually best not to jump headfirst into the deep end… but instead to wade in slowly until you get used to the water.
 In my first wholesale order, I went way too deep and ended up with plenty of inventory that took forever to sell.
-Some of them I may even be paying long-term storage fees for soon.

 2. Spent too much money

 I mean, waaaaaaaaaay too much money.
 When you’re dealing with a wholesale supplier, they’ll usually have what is called a Minimum Opening Order amount.
 Different wholesalers will have different minimum amounts that they’ll need for your first order.
 They have these so the wholesale supplier knows that the buyer is a serious buyer and will be worth the time and energy to work with.

 For my first wholesale purchase, the Minimum Opening Order was around $350, but I got caught up in the excitement and totally blew past that minimum.
 I ended up tying up a lot of my sourcing capital that could have gone to my retail or online arbitrage sourcing.